Alaska Airlines Flight 1282: Aircraft and crew

+Diagram of the Boeing Max 9 Door plug.
+Created with reference to the NTSB Report.

 From November 27 to December 7, the aircraft was under modification by AAR Corp at a facility in Oklahoma City to install a satellite antenna for in-flight internet service atop the rear fuselage, in the vicinity of the door plugs.
 AAR stated on January 8 that they did not perform any work involving the plugs themselves.

-The unnamed 48-year-old captain had joined Alaska Airlines in 2007 and flew as a 737 first officer for 11 years before being upgraded to captain in 2018.
+The captain was 48-year-old Brandon Fisher, who had joined Alaska Airlines in 2007 and flew as a 737 first officer for 11 years before being upgraded to captain in 2018.
 He had logged 12,700 flight hours, including 6,500 hours on the Boeing 737 and 304 hours on the 737 MAX 9.
 The first officer was 36-year-old Emily Wiprud, who had joined Alaska Airlines in 2017 and had 8,300 flight hours, with 1,500 of them on the Boeing 737 and 311 of them on the Boeing 737 MAX 9.
 She was also type rated on the Airbus A320 family, Bombardier CRJ, Embraer ERJ family, and Cessna Citation aircraft.
 Both pilots had received hands-on oxygen mask training in 2023.
 There were four flight attendants on board, all of whom had been trained on the Boeing 737 MAX 9 in 2019.
 Each had their last recurrent training in 2023.

 As of June 28, 2024, Alaska returned the accident aircraft to Boeing, which is listed as the owner on the formalized aircraft registration, while awaiting delivery of a MAX 10 aircraft.